Dragonmystic707/exalted-reincarnated/docs/System.md

 recognize the incongruity at all, when in reality it is the tireless motions of the Loom taking shortcuts.

-Exalts, long ago, learned how to quietly and easily exploit this–simply though sleight of hand, they can store their physical items in places and not feel the weight nor brunt of the equipment.
+Exalts, long ago, learned how to quietly and easily exploit this--simply though sleight of hand, they can store their physical items in places and not feel the weight nor brunt of the equipment.
 It is not unusual for an Exalt to suddenly pull out a large daiklaive from little more